openpracticelibrary/openpracticelibrary/src/pages/practice/metrics-based-process-mapping.md

 ---
 templateKey: practice-page
-title: Metrics Based Process Mapping
-subtitle: Map your process in detail and collect key baseline metrics
-date: 2020-08-03T18:28:36.558Z
 authors:
   - prakritiverma
   - mtakane
-tags:
-  - value
+  - itblaked
-mobiusTag: discovery
-icon: /images/mbpm2.jpg
-whatIs: >-

-  * A detailed process mapping practice that captures process steps, responsible actors, and key time and quality metrics

-  * Metrics-Based Process Mapping (MBPM) is a third generation lean process improvement techniques, optimizable for an extended organizational transformation effort.
-whyDo: >-
-  * MBPM can be used to view the detailed, micro picture and make tactical improvements with frontline workers

-  * Looking at the process from specific metric perspective allows you to measure important aspect of it

-  * The process mapping itself can help to see how many handovers are needed and give you idea which steps can be optimized from hand over point of view

-  * Having the old measurement and the new one you can easily compare them and draw conclusions

-  * Those all metrics with numbers can help you in discussions when you need numbers to argue
 howTo: >-
   **Facilitation Materials Needed**

-  Some teams prefer whiteboards, but the most common approach uses paper and PostIts
+  The practice is often performed on whiteboards, paper and sticky notes or a digital canvas.

+  If performing the practice in person:

   * Drawing paper roll

-  * Different colored wide format sticky notes like the 4x6 sticky notes4
+  * Different colored wide format sticky notes like the 4x6 sticky notes

-  * Markers for the Post-Its
+  * Markers for the sticky notes

-  * Charcoal pencil and eraser to draw lines between Post-Its
+  * Charcoal pencil and eraser to draw lines between sticky notes

   * Chalk line can be useful, but not required

+  If performing the practice remotely:

+  * Consider using a digital canvas solution such as miro.com or any other visualisation tool which you prefer.
+Ideally the tool enables contributions from multiple participants concurrently as they can add steps and metrics to the process.

   Metrics-Based Process Mapping should be used to map out specific process steps for an agreed upon process.
 Through facilitation, work together to define each process step, aligned to responsible actors.
-For each step, estimate the following metrics:
+For each step, estimate any or all of the following metrics as appropriate:

+  * **Resources** - The quantity of resources (e.g. number of people needed to complete the step)

   * **Process time** - the time it takes to actually perform the work